Course – LS (cat=Spring)

 Now, let's go through some of the properties used within @ApiResponse.

 4.1.
-The code and message Properties
+The responseCode and description Properties

-As with the code property inside the @ApiOperation annotation, it should contain the HTTP status code of the response.
-It's important to mention we cannot define more than one @ApiResponse with the same code property.
+Both responseCode and description properties are required parameters in the @ApiResponse annotation.
+It’s important to mention we cannot define more than one @ApiResponse with the same code property.

 The message property usually contains a human-readable message that goes along with the response:

-@ApiResponse(code = 400, message = "Invalid ID supplied")
+@ApiResponse(responseCode = 400, message = "Invalid ID supplied")

 4.2.
-The response Property
+The content Property

 Firstly, let's define a class that will be returned in case of an internal server error: